-Due to limitations in the number of participants and duration of follow up from COVID-19 clinical trial data, medium (longer than 3 months) and long-term evidence on immunogenicity is unknown.
+Due to limitations in the number of participants and duration of follow up from COVID-19 clinical trial data, long-term evidence on immunogenicity is unknown.
 However, studies are ongoing.

-The following section highlights key immunogenicity data for the authorized mRNA COVID-19 vaccines (Pfizer-BioNTech COVID-19 vaccine and Moderna COVID-19 vaccine) only.
-For additional details regarding trial design, including study population and length of follow-up, and immunogenicity for these authorized vaccines, refer to the evidence summaries in Appendix A (for the Pfizer-BioNTech COVID-19 vaccine) and Appendix B (for the Moderna COVID-19 vaccine).
+The following section highlights key immunogenicity data for the authorized mRNA COVID-19 vaccines (Pfizer-BioNTech COVID-19 vaccine and Moderna COVID-19 vaccine) and viral vector based COVID-19 vaccine (AstraZeneca COVID-19 vaccine) only.
+For additional details regarding trial design, including study population and length of follow-up, and immunogenicity for these authorized vaccines, refer to the evidence summaries in Appendix A (for the Pfizer-BioNTech COVID-19 vaccine), Appendix B (for the Moderna COVID-19 vaccine) and Appendix C (for the AstraZeneca COVID-19 vaccine).